sharanpreet629/Tic-Tac-Toe-Game/README.md

 <h1>Tic-Tac-Toe Game</h1>

-  Tic-Tac-Toe Game OR X's and 0's Game is more easiest two-player game.
+  Tic-Tac-Toe Game OR X's and 0's Game is most easiest two-player game.
 So only two players can play at a time.One player plays with X and the other player plays with O. In this game we have a board consisting of a 3X3 grid.
 The number of grids may be increased.This Board is printed using dictionaries.

  <h2>Game Rules</h2>
 1.The first player plays with "X".
 So you can decide who wants to go with "X" and who wants to go with "O".